NGC 1588 - Elliptical Galaxy in Taurus

 Apparent size of NGC 1588The following table reports NGC 1588 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 1588 is a visual representation of it.

 The image below is a photograph of NGC 1588 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 1588 - Elliptical Galaxy morphological classification
+NGC 1588 - Elliptical Galaxy in Taurus morphological classification

 Celestial coordinates and finder chart of NGC 1588

 Celestial coordinates for the J2000 equinox of NGC 1588 are provided in the following table:

 The simplified sky charts below show the position of NGC 1588 in the sky.
 The first chart has a field of view of 60° while the second one has a field of view of 10°.